dusk-network/docs-public/src/content/docs/getting-started/vm/comparison-with-vm1.md

 ---
-title:  Comparison with Rusk-VM Version 1.0
+title: Piecrust vs Rusk VM 1.0
 ---

 After a taste of how [a counter example smart contract looks in Piecrust](/getting-started/vm/counter-example), it is worth to have a look at a functionally equivalent example written for Rusk-VM Version 1.0.
 An example looks as follows: